 With the scenario described above in mind, Seagate, in collaboration with Intel developers, integrated Transparent Supply Chain validation utilities with the Seagate drive APIs.
 As a result, this integration enables an implementing organization to simultaneously derive the benefits of TSC tooling described in Section 4.4.3 and verify drive integrity measurements with one command.
-The process of Secure Device Authentication (SDA) and Firmware Attestation is illustrated below.
+The process of Secure Device Authentication (SDA) and Firmware Attestation is illustrated in Figure 4-9.